 Many of the minor characters are played by real-life police officers, politicians and former criminals.
 In fact, many of the former criminals who act on the show were previously arrested by the real-life cops who act on the show.

-According to Michael K. Williams, he secretly struggled with a cocaine addiction during the third season.
+According to Michael Kenneth Williams, he secretly struggled with a cocaine addiction during the third season.
 He never missed a day of work nor was he ever late.
-He also suffered with an identity crisis due to his popularity as Omar.
+He also suffered with an identity crisis and severe anxiety due to his popularity as Omar.

 According to Sonja Sohn, during the first season she had much trouble remembering her lines causing numerous delays.
 She says it was due to childhood trauma of growing up in a ghetto and witnessing police brutality.
 Because of this she was uncomfortable in the neighborhood while filming took place and had issues with portraying a police officer.

 Stringer's name is a composite of two real Baltimore drug lords, Stringer Reed and Roland Bell.
 His story bears many similarities to the life of Kenneth A. Jackson-specifically, his crossover from the illegal drug trade to legitimate business ownership and political contributions.

 The character of Sgt.
 Jay Landsman played by Delaney Williams was based on Jay Landsman, a real-life Sergeant with the Baltimore County Police.
 He was featured in David Simon's book "Homicide: A Year On The Killing Streets".
 Landsman himself joined the cast in the third season playing Lt.
 Mello.